Dridi/etception/README.rst

 1. an act or instance of etcepting.
 2. the pre-load of ``libetcept`` when running a program.
-3. the ability not to constrained by global configuration.
+3. the ability not to be constrained by global configuration.

 This is ``libetcept``, a simple library meant for test suites struggling with global configuration.
 It is similar to the cwrap_ project, but has different